zulip/zulip/docs/linters.md

 lint checks against files that are modified in your git repo.
 Most of the "sub-linters" respect this flag, but some will continue to process all the files.
-Generally, a good workflow is to run with `--modified` when you are iterating on the code, and then run without that option right before commiting new code.
+Generally, a good workflow is to run with `--modified` when you are iterating on the code, and then run without that option right before committing new code.

 If you need to troubleshoot the linters, there is a `--verbose` option that can give you clues about which linters may be running slow, for example.